VincentMatthys/posos_sample/README.md

   - an encoder part, which produces a vector representation of the input text.
 To build this encoder part, you can start with a TF IDF encoder, or use a neural encoder;
   - a decoder part, which consists here of a classifier.
 You may want to start with SVM and then use a neural decoder.

-The `train` rule have to build the training image defined in `train.Dockerfile` and run a container in which those steps can be executed.
+The `train` rule have to build the training image defined in `train.Dockerfile` and run a container in which those steps are executed.

 ### Serving a model as a microservice